AI-Solutions-KK/Finance_Transaction_Analytics/README.md

 # Bank Statement Analytics Platform

+- Due to new site chrome/google may say unsafe(common  in azure free credits, need to buy subscription or buy new domain, can fix it ) but its safe 100 & 1 % safe

+- live link

+https://finance-transactions-app-ezggfbbkfnexd0bw.centralindia-01.azurewebsites.net/

 ## Industry Standard & Production Level
 ---
-live link - due to new site chrome/google may say unsafe(common  in azure free credits, need to buy subscription or buy new domain, can fix it ) but it safe 100 & 1 % safe

-https://finance-transactions-app-ezggfbbkfnexd0bw.centralindia-01.azurewebsites.net/
 ## Project Snap Shots

 ### *Home-page*